H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

 ### 6.9 Roadmap for Full Statewide Integration

-A key near‑term objective for the GeoDB layer is to extend the current “substantial integrated subset plus staged layers” into a more comprehensive mirror of West Virginia’s public geospatial infrastructure and its entanglement with GBIM, Chroma, `local_resources`, and RAG.
+A key near‑term objective for the GeoDB layer is to extend the current “substantial integrated subset plus staged layers” into a more comprehensive mirror of West Virginia’s public geospatial infrastructure and its entanglement with GBIM, the vector store, `local_resources`, and RAG.
 This roadmap includes:

 - **Completing schema normalization.**
   Resolving remaining geometry, SRID, and numeric precision issues in legacy WV GIS Technical Center and federal/state layers, and adopting the common SRID 26917 convention wherever feasible.